thorlindberg/thesis/README.md

 He notes that participants in this type of distributed system would appear sourceless to each other, and thus they publish without direction.
 This introduces the crucial element of time beyond the typical asynchrony, as participants subscribe based on the probability that information will be communicated, even if no information yet exists.
 He contrasts this with database systems, wherein information is retrieved through queries, aimed at previously communicated information, rather than aimed at future communication.

-{tarkoma2012publish} illustrates the structural components of a pub/sub system through figure {fig:pubsubsystem}, as well as how the participants interact through events and notifications.
+{"cite":"tarkoma2012publish"} illustrates the structural components of a pub/sub system through figure {"ref":"pubsubsystem"}, as well as how the participants interact through events and notifications.
 Publishers and subscribers are referred to as the _main entities_, and publishers are the starting point for the chain of events in the system.
 As a situation occurs, referred to as an _event_, the publisher detects it and publishes a notification to the service, also referred to as the _event message_.
 Events denote _discrete_ measurable changes in the _state_ of a situation.
 The pub/sub service handles the communication infrastructure, and subscribers must express interest in a publisher before an event.

 The nature of this relationship between publishers and subscribers introduces coordination challenges, as publishers and subscribers must agree on event expectations before a situation occurs.
 The pub/sub system does not take responsibility for these challenges, as it can only set expectations but not solve conflicts.
 The system is only responsible for delivering the communicated event between publishers and their subscribers.